Insight

 Every healthcare organization is unique with its own mix of technology, processes, and challenges.
 However, a few common roadblocks apply to nearly every stagnant BCA implementation, including:

-• Uncertain Starting Points: Clearly define where to begin the implementation process by identifying a starting point as a soft launch or analyzing data to prioritize certain departments or initiatives during rollout.
+• Ambiguous Entry Points: Clearly define where to begin the implementation process by identifying a starting point as a soft launch or analyzing data to prioritize certain departments or initiatives during rollout.

-• Fear of Information Release: As mentioned earlier, change can be hard.
+• Silos and Information Hoarding: As mentioned earlier, change can be hard.
 A new system and processes for BCA can spark leadership and end-user concerns around data sharing and transparency.
-Regularly communicate with all stakeholders (employees, patients, partners, etc.) about how their data will be used.
-Transparency helps alleviate fears and build trust.
+Regularly communicate with all stakeholders (employees, patients, partners, etc.) about how transparent data sharing improves patient outcomes.
+It will help alleviate fears and build trust.

 • Overreliance on IT: Avoid placing too much responsibility on your IT department by involving other stakeholders in the implementation.
-This ensures a variety of input for a more holistic (i.e., the big picture) perspective.
-A collaborative approach creates a feeling of shared ownership and mutual investment in the project’s success.
+A collaborative approach involving clinical and operational leaders provides operational redundancy.
+This ensures your analytics strategy isn’t vulnerable to a single point of failure and reflects the “big picture” needs of the entire organization.

-Learn more about succeeding with BCA—Register for our BCA Pathway to Success Webinar
+Learn more about succeeding with BCA.
+Watch our BCA Pathway to Success Webinar